felixge/cl/README.md

 cl git@github.com:foo/bar.git
 ```

-Without the bash function, you'll have to use a slightly more verbose command:
+Without the bash function, you would have to use a slightly more verbose command:

 ```
 cd $(cl -dir ~/src https://github.com/foo/bar)